About the fit and apply commands

 Search results pull into memory

-When you run a search, the fit
+When you run the fit

-command pulls the search results into memory, creates a copy of the search results, and parses the search results into Pandas DataFrame format.
-The originally ingested data is not changed.
+command the search results pull into memory, a copy is created of the search results, and the search results are parsed into a Pandas DataFrame format.

 The fit